On this page

 Period of validity

 The pedagogical policy plan must be up-to-date.
-If there is a change at your childcare organisation in circumstances or insights with regard to subjects addressed in the pedagogical policy plan, you must adjust the plan accordingly.
+If there are any changes in circumstances or insights at your childcare facility with regard to matters addressed in the pedagogical policy plan, you must modify the plan accordingly.